-Nonprofit organizations include, but are not limited to, Internal Revenue Service 501(c)(3) organizations, organizations on UHBO's published community anchor institution list, and Native Hawaiian Homestead & Beneficiary Associations registered with the U.S. Department of the Interior.
+Nonprofit organizations include U.S. Internal Revenue Service non-profit organizations, 12 and Native Hawaiian Homestead & Beneficiary Associations registered with the U.S. Department of the Interior.
+13

 Units of local government include the City and County of Honolulu, the County of Hawai'i, the County of Kaua'i, and the County of Maui (inclusive of Kalawao County) along with each county's respective agencies, and other State of Hawai'i agencies.